 git merge <Branch Name>

-- Once merged push the merge by typing the following command.
-If you get conflicts during the merge see our how to deal with merge conflicts section.
+- Once merged and committed, push the merge by typing the following command.
+If you get conflicts during the merge, see our how to deal with merge conflicts section.

 How to delete a local and remote branch